davidgomesdev/DavidGomesDev/README.md

 ### Hi!
 I'm David 👋

 My love for programming started at the age of 14, when I rolled on an adventure with a [friend](https://github.com/limwa) to code plugins for Minecraft in Java.
-(I actually call him my "twin brother of programming")

 💻 3 years of experience with multiple technologies <br>
 🐱‍🏍 Learning is a top priority for me <br>